garybake/blog/content/2016_08_02_wemos-oled-shield.md

 display.poweroff()
 ```
 Does what it says on the tin.
 I don't know how to turn the screen back on though without resetting the device.
-(There is a poweron() function but it's not populated for the I2C code)
+There is a poweron() function but it's not populated for the I2C code.

 #### Dots and Lines

-For drawing pictures that aren't just smileys we need to go to the pixel level =)
+For drawing pictures that aren't just smileys we need to go to the pixel level :    )

 ```python
 display.fill(0)